 Have you ever heard of the Voynich manuscript?
 It’s a mysterious book, possibly created in the early 15th century, that contains weird illustrations and text written in an unknown script and language.
 Since its rediscovery in 1912 by Wilfrid Voynich, it has eluded the decipherment attempts of generations of cryptographers.
 The Voynich manuscript is a fascinating piece of history that has inspired many novels, games and films.
 Amateur cryptographers can find the latest news and research on the Voynich manuscript and other uncracked ciphers on Nick Pelling’s blog Cipher Mysteries.
 He’s also the author of the readable non-fiction book The Curse of the Voynich.

 To celebrate the publication of the 500th Sandra and Woo strip, I have decided to publish “my own Voynich manuscript”.
 So here it is, The Book of Woo!
 As you can see, it resembles the Voynich manuscript in several ways.
 But of course we couldn’t create 240 pages, 4 had to be enough.
 Unlike the Voynich manuscript, The Book of Woo definitely contains sensible information that can be deciphered.
 I guarantee it ;-).
-And I will pay the person who is able to provide a decipherment that’s sufficiently close to the plain text a reward of $300.
-Send your decipherment attempt(s) to email@example.com.
+And I will pay the person who is able to provide a decipherment that’s sufficiently close to the plain text a reward of $350.
+Send your decipherment attempt(s) to firstname.lastname@example.org.
 I would also love to hear about your general ideas or statistical analyses that you carried out.
 There is no deadline.
+I will not publish the solution until at least strip #1000.